OraAkira/ls-svm-project/README.md

 # ls-svm-project
 v2.0
 In developing.
+The computational part of modifications has been implemented in ties version of the software.
-Software implemented the practical part of the modifications.
+Currently the development of the application interface is being finalized.
-Currently being finalized application interface.
 Added:

-- set of valid parameter values sigma^2 RBF-kernel replaced the generation of the grid;
+- set of admissible values of the RBF-kernel parameter (called sigma^2) is replaced bi the generation of a grid;
 - weighted procedure LS SVM (robust LS SVM);
-- auto-tuning procedure is the boundary of the parameter for the weighted algorithm;
+- auto-tuning procedure for a boundary parameter of the weighted algorithm;
-- formulated and added generic regularity criterion;
+- generalized regularity criterion is formulated and added;
-- formulated and added to the weighted criteria loo CV;
+- weighted criterion LOO CV is formulated and added;
-- graphics rendering results added procedures.
+- graphics visualization of results of above-mentioned procedures.